-Downtime and maintenance issues can be costly, so here are a few tips to help your compressed air system run optimally as the temperatures increase:
+It's important to prevent your air compressor overheating.
+The downtime and maintenance issues can be costly, so here are a few tips to find the ideal temperature for compressed air systems as summer temps increase:

 - Clean the air compressor’s coolers on air-cooled units.
 Particularly dirty coolers could even require a power wash.
 The oil cooler condition will have an impact on the discharge temperature and the aftercooler condition will affect your dryer operation.

 - Clean the condenser on your refrigerated air dryers.

 - Check/service your air and oil filters.
 Clogged air filters and oil filters can lead to pressure drop, which can cause the air compressor to run at higher levels to accommodate demand.
 This isn't energy efficient.